Hon. Nakisha Ervin-Knott, Judge

 SETTLEMENT CONFERENCES WITH THE JUDGE

 In order to schedule a settlement conference, a motion to set settlement conference must be filed indicating all parties agree to a settlement conference.
 Once the motion to set settlement conference is received, the minute clerk will send the mover available dates to circulate to all counsel to choose an agreeable date.
 A notice of the settlement conference will be emailed to the parties.
 Position papers are due 72 hours prior to the conference.

 A form 85 (Motion to Set for Trial on the Merits (http://www.orleanscdc.com/forms/cdc/form85.PDF) ) may be filed by either party only after the case is ready for trial in accordance with Rule 10, Section I. ALL discovery must be complete.
 Once the motion is received, the minute clerk will send the mover available dates to circulate to all counsel to choose an agreeable date for a pre-trial conference to select a trial date.
 A notice of the pretrial conference will be emailed to the parties.

-Joint Pre-Trial Outlines - are due 30 days before trial.
-Please submit a courtesy copy to chambers along with filing it in the record.
+Joint Pre-Trial Outline - Please submit a courtesy copy to chambers via hand delivery or U.S. Mail (DO NOT FAX/EMAIL) along with filing it in the record ten days prior to the pre-trial conference.